bitrix24/b24restdocs/api-reference/crm/universal/crm-item-list.md

 ## Code Examples

-**Get a list of leads where:**
+**Get a list of leads that:**
-1. First name or last name is not empty
+1. Have non-empty first or last names
-2. They are in the status "In Progress" or "Unprocessed".
+2. Are in the status "In Progress" or "Unprocessed".
-3. They came from sources "Advertising" or "Website".
+3. Came from sources "Advertising" or "Website".
-4. They are assigned to managers with IDs 1 or 6.
+4. Are assigned to managers with IDs 1 or 6.
-5. They have a deal amount between 5000 and 20000.
+5. Have a deal amount from 5000 to 20000.
 6. The calculation mode for the amount is manual.

 **Set the following sort order for this selection:**